barbaradecares/node-repl-houston-web-100818/README.md

 And hit enter.
 If you have Node installed properly, you'll see a pointy brace `>`.

-**Note:** I've seen a few beginners to Node trying to execute shell command in the REPL.
+**Note:** We've seen a few beginners to Node trying to execute shell command in the REPL.
 For example, creating a folder which is `$ mkdir NAME`.
 Normal shell commands would not and should not work in REPL, because REPL is a Node environment and it uses Node language, not shell.
 The giveaway sign of REPL is that you have the angle bracket `>`.
 Remember that when you run into `SyntaxError: Unexpected identifier` errors.
 All you need to do is open a new terminal window or exit REPL.

 ## Running Node in REPL